 Futures markets are not the only choice for hedgers.
 They can also use forward markets, fixed price pre-export finance transactions and swaps to hedge.
-These markets entail of the other.
+These markets entail principle-to-principle transactions with each party assuming the credit and performance risk of the other.
 However, these tailor-made transactions often meet the specific needs of consumers and/or producers with respect to the commodities at risk.